New cases will rise as we reopen. There’s no debating that. But we do have some control in how fast this spreads by remaining aware and diligent.

 The most recent and best estimate of the infection-fatality risk (IFR) of COVID-19 is 1.45%.
 In other words, 1.45% (or 1 in 69) of all those infected with the disease (not just those with symptoms or those that have received positive test results) do not survive.
-As expected, risk significantly increases with age.
+As expected, fatality risk significantly increases with age.

 The following infographic shows the estimated IFR as calculated by epidemiologists at Columbia University.

 Please note, this is not PA’s official reopening map.
 Official guidance and details regarding Pennsylvania’s phased reopening can be found here.

 There has been a sharp decline of newly reported cases in Bucks, Delaware, Montgomery, and Philadelphia Counties.

-Bucks County now has the fewest reported new cases in the last 14 days per 100k residents in the Philly Metro Area;
+Bucks County now has the fewestreported new cases in the last 14 days per 100k residents in the Philly Metro Area;

 The number of reported positive casesin Chester County has remained relatively flat.

 Dauphin County, home to the PA Capital of Harrisburg, now rivals Philadelphia with the second highest number of confirmed cases per capita.

 Of course, a heatmap only shows us a snapshot in time and doesn’t really give us much insight into how a county is trending.
 So to provide more context, I also created a few graphs similar to the ones featured on my PA COVID-19 Stats page for all counties in the state.
 If you’d like more details about a particular county, just use the drop down in the Individual PA County chart.

 And just for fun, I’ve included an animated bar chart at the bottom of the page so you can watch the daily change in each county over time 🙂